cheuh008/UR5_Decepticons/README.md

 ---

 Python with Conda
-- Following on from Joe's project, we are using conda again to manage Python packages (modules you import) More info [here](https://docs.anaconda.com/).
+- Following on from Joe's project, we are using conda again to manage Python packages (modules you import).
+More info [here](https://docs.anaconda.com/).
-- Anaconda (conda) is an open-source environment management system (that makes sure that Python is uniquely the same across projects and that there are no incompatibilities.)
+- Anaconda (conda) is an open-source environment management system (that ensures that Python is uniquely the same across projects and has no incompatibilities.)
-- VS Code automatically prompts you to use a virtual environment when working with Python files.
-If setup, this "venv" can be [selected](https://code.visualstudio.com/docs/python/environments):
+- VS Code automatically prompts you to use a virtual environment for Python files.
+If set, this "venv" can be [selected](https://code.visualstudio.com/docs/python/environments):

 1. Create a Conda Environment:
 ```bash